-Established at the University School of Colorado Springs (USCS) as a means to provide students with a challenging, perspective-stretching experience.
+Established at the The University School as a means to provide students with a challenging, perspective-stretching experience.
 The goal of the founder, Jeff Cooper, was to get students out of their comfort zones, both literally and figuratively, and Venture Off has been faithful to that vision.
 Students who join a Venture Off event, whether it’s a few hours or a few days, will have the opportunity to grow physically, mentally, and spiritually.

 Venture Off participants will learn technical skills they can put into practice lifelong.
 Their bodies will be challenged in dexterity, balance, strength, and stamina.